-Drought status in Maryland, Virginia and Pennsylvania is normal.
+Drought status in Maryland and Pennsylvania is normal.
+Drought status in Virginia is normal in all but one drought region, located in the southern central part of the Commonwealth.
 The current drought stage as defined in the Metropolitan Washington Council of Governments (MWCOG)'s water supply and drought response awareness plan is normal.